Synthetixio/synthetix-subgraph/README.md

 - These entities store all futures positions, not just those opened on Kwenta.
 - This entity tracks values to the last interaction by the trader (order, margin transfer, trade) but does not include any profit/loss or funding accrued since that interaction.
 - There is unrealized funding and pnl that is not stored on these entities.
 They are a "snapshot" of the position at the last interaction.
 - Average entry price is updated when a trader _increases_ their position, or is reset to the entry price when the trader changes sides.
-For example, if a trader modifies a short position into a short position their new `avgEntryPrice` will be the current price at modification.
+For example, if a trader modifies a short position into a long position their new `avgEntryPrice` will be the current price at modification.

 ### FuturesTrade

 The FuturesTrade entity stores each interaction with a futures market where a trader either modifies their position size by submitting an order or is liquidated.
+Cross margin trades are given to the account owner.

 - `id` (id) - Unique identifier for this trade in the format _txnHash_-_logIndex_.
 - `timestamp` (integer) - UTC timestamp at the time of this trade.
 - `account` (bytes) - Address of the account that made this trade.
+For a cross margin trade, this refers to the account owner.
+- `abstractAccount` (bytes) - Address of the account that send the transaction for this trade.
+- `accountType` (bytes) - `isolated_margin` or `cross_margin` depending on the source of the transaction.
 - `size` (integer) - Size of the trade in native asset.
 - `asset` (bytes) - A hex encoding of the name of the underlying asset: `sETH` -> `0x...`.
 - `price` (integer) - Price of the asset in sUSD at the time of this trade.